lastweek/lastweek.github.io/docs/notes/ssd.md

 * There are many reasons why host software would want to break up an NVMe SSD into multiple namespaces: for logical isolation, multi-tenancy, security isolation (encryption per namespace), write protecting a namespace for recovery purposes, overprovisioning to improve write performance and endurance and so on.
 * Namespaces => Zoned Namespaces.
 Its not a huge leap.
 The ZNS SSD is much simplified.

+### Seq v.s.
+Random SSD Writes

+- From the FTL’s point of view, seq/random NVMe accesses both translate to random blocks accesses.
+  As you know, it’s an append-only program in SSD with no write-in-place.
+- Whether it is random or sequential, it usually shows during the background operations (i.e. GC).
+  When more blocks within the Superblock get trimmed simultaneously (which means the host file size is relatively big or you have an SW to arrange a similar type of data as a group), this is considered sequential.
+  If a few blocks are being trimmed sporadically in the Superblock (which means the host is dealing with small files), then it is considered a random behavior, which brings up the WAF since more LBAs need to get rotated during GC or WL.
+The performance difference between random and sequential is pretty much coming from these background activities.
+In addition, if the OP size is small, it gets worse.

 ### Open Channel SSD

 * Open-Channel SSDs allow host and SSD to collaborate through a set of contiguous LBA chunks